- ► What happens if I select a standalone ESXi for creating Auto Configuration rules?

 ► What happens if I select a vCenter with old backup proxy deployed on it?

-Please upgrade at least one Backup Proxy in this vCenter to latest available version in order to create Configuration rules
+Please upgrade at least one Backup Proxy in this vCenter to the latest available version in order to create Configuration rules.

 If you reconfigure an individual virtual machine created in a vCenter folder that already has a configuration rule applied to it, it is added to the exclusion list of the rule.

 ► What happens if I create a new virtual machine under a folder that already has a rule applied to it?

 Phoenix automatically detects if a virtual machine is created in the folder with configuration rule applied to it, and applies the rule to the new virtual machine.

 ► How do the exclusion patterns work?

 Exclusion patterns let you provide strings that can be a part of the name of the virtual machine.
 The rule does not auto configure a virtual machine with a name matching that pattern.
 Patterns that you can provide to exclude virtual machines from getting auto-configuration rule applied:

 - If you enter Test_VM, Phoenix excludes the virtual machine that has the string Test_VM as its name.

 - If you enter Test*, Phoenix excludes all virtual machines that have names beginning with the string Test.